lungisanim/axios/README.md

-if you are running windows, download the git client clone project into your desktop
+if you are running windows, download the git client clone project into your desktop : *git clone https://github.com/lungisanim/axios.git*

 MSSQL SQL code path *axios/src/SQL*